HMS Volage (R41): Postwar service

 Volage returned to Trincomalee for local duties and subsequently departed for service in the 3rd Destroyer Flotilla, with the Mediterranean Fleet in Malta.
 She also served with the British Mandate in Palestine.
 Footage of her in action against illegal Jewish immigrants in December 1947 appears in Chris Marker's 1960 documentary Description of a Struggle.
 On 22 October 1946, she struck a mine in the Corfu Channel, close to Albania (at a time of mutual suspicion) and lost her bow section as far as "A" turret (see section below).
 She was repaired in Malta, returned to Britain in 1949 and went into Reserve.

 She underwent major conversion work at the Chatham Dockyard during 1952–1953 to become a Type 15 anti-submarine frigate, rejoined the Fleet in 1954 (with a new pennant number, F41) and served in the Dartmouth Training Squadron for two years.
 In 1956 she went into Reserve for a second time, at Portsmouth and in 1964 she was used for the harbour training of Royal Marines.

 Volage was never re-commissioned.
-She was placed on the disposal list and sold to BISCO on 28 October 1972 and towed to Pounds breakers' yard at Portchester later that year.
+She was placed on the disposal list and sold to Harry Pounds on 28 October 1972 and towed to Pounds breakers' yard at Tipner later that year.